Skip to main content

 • Flavor: Many loved the tomato onion jam, calling it delicious and a perfect complement to the juicy, flavorful burger 🍔.

-• Suggestions: Consider adding your own seasoning to the patty for extra flavor; some preferred grilling over pan-frying.
+• Suggestions: Consider adding your own seasoning to the patties; some found the meat a bit bland on its own.

 AI-generated from customer reviews